DryBasic/SPC-Plot/README.md

 ***

-The current implementation of this project revolves around specifying custom styles in the config file.
-While I'd like to turn this into a package of its own, the first implementation of this class was as a module in a `streamlit` dashboard, hence the chosen file structure.
+Package still in development, but usable as is

-Additionally, the `AnomalyDetector` was pasted from [this project](https://github.com/omerfarukozturk/AnomalyDetection) with some minor logic changes.
+Additionally, the `AnomalyDetector` was modified from [this project](https://github.com/omerfarukozturk/AnomalyDetection).

 ***